nus-sps/workshops-R/sps_documentation_files/Darren_test.md

 If you were Ronald Fisher and wanted to present about the positive correlation of Sepal Length with Petal Length by using the graph presented above, you will probably be shot.

 Luckily, since most of the R community have agreed that base R plotting is terrible for presentations.
-A very handy package called `ggplot2`
+A very handy package called `ggplot2` was created.

 If you have not installed `ggplot2` in R, you can install it using the following command then load it in.